-- Vent and combustion air intake terminations shall be installed as shown in Figure 1, Figure 2, Figure 3, and Figure 4 in accordance with these instructions: - Vent termination clearances must be consistent with the NFGC, ANSI 2223.1/NFPA 54 and/or the CSA B149.1, Natural Gas and Propane Installation Code.
-Table 14, (page 36) lists the necessary distances from the vent termination to windows and building air intakes. - Vent and combustion air intake terminations must be located to ensure proper furnace operation and conformance to applicable codes.
+- Vent and combustion air intake terminations shall be installed as shown in Figure 1, Figure 2, Figure 3, & Figure 4 and in accordance with these instructions: - Vent termination clearances must be consistent with the NFGC, ANSI 2223.1/NFPA 54 and/or the CSA B149.1, Natural Gas and Propane Installation Code.
+Table 13, (page 37) lists the necessary distances from the vent termination to windows and building air intakes. - Vent and combustion air intake terminations must be located to ensure proper furnace operation and conformance to applicable codes.
 A vent terminal must be located at least 3 feet above any forced air inlet located within 10 feet.
 This does not apply to the combustion air inlet of a direct vent (two pipe) appliance.
 In Canada, CSA B149.1 takes precedence over these instructions.
-See Table 15, (page 37). - All minimum clearances (Figure 2 (page 9)) must be maintained to protect building materials from degradation by flue gases. - For optimal performance, vent the furnace through a wall that experiences the least exposure to winter winds. - The vent termination shall be located at least 3 ft. horizontally from any electric meter, gas meter, regulator and any relief equipment.
-These distances apply ONLY to U.S. installations.
-In Canada, CSA B149.1 takes precedence over these instructions.
+See Table 13. - All minimum clearances (Figure 2) must be maintained to protect building materials from degradation by flue gases. - For optimal performance, vent the furnace through a wall that experiences the least exposure to winter winds.